Lateral hip pain

 - Advice & education to help manage the cause of the pain, including:

-- Reducing the amount of activity you are doing if you are in a lot of pain
+- Modifying the amount and types of activities you are doing to manage your pain

 - Learning how to stand correctly to avoid compression of the gluteal tendons